talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Import loyalty points

 Upload a CSV file containing the loyalty points you want to import into a given loyalty program.
 Send the file as multipart data.
-Depending on the loyalty program type, you can import the points into a given customer profile or into a given _active_ loyalty card.
+Depending on the type of loyalty program, you can import points into a given customer profile or loyalty card.
 The CSV file contains the following columns:  - `customerprofileid` (optional): For profile-based loyalty programs, the integration ID of the customer profile where the loyalty points are imported. - `identifier` (optional): For card-based loyalty programs, the identifier of the loyalty card where the loyalty points are imported. - `amount`: The amount of points to award to the customer profile. - `startdate` (optional): The earliest date when the points can be redeemed.
 The points are `active` from this date until the expiration date.    **Note**: It must be an RFC3339 timestamp string or string `immediate`.
 Empty or missing values are considered `immediate`. - `expirydate` (optional): The latest date when the points can be redeemed.
 The points are `expired` after this date.    **Note**: It must be an RFC3339 timestamp string or string `unlimited`.
 Empty or missing values are considered `unlimited`. - `subledgerid` (optional): The ID of the subledger that should received the points. - `reason` (optional): The reason why these points are awarded.
 You can use the time zone of your choice.
 It is converted to UTC internally by Talon.One.  **Note:** For existing customer profiles and loyalty cards, the imported points are added to any previous active or pending points, depending on the value provided for `startdate`.
 If `startdate` matches the current date, the imported points are _active_.
 If it is later, the points are _pending_ until the date provided for `startdate` is reached.  **Note:** We recommend limiting your file size to 500MB.  **Example for profile-based programs:**  ```text customerprofileid,amount,startdate,expirydate,subledgerid,reason URNGV8294NV,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```  **Example for card-based programs:**  ```text identifier,amount,startdate,expirydate,subledgerid,reason summer-loyalty-card-0543,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```

 ### Example